Fusang: Mythological accounts

 An earlier account claims that in 219 BC, emperor Shi Huang sent an expedition of some 3,000 convicts to a place which was located far off to the east, across the ocean, a place which was called Fusang, where they were required to make a sacrifice to a volcano god who held the elixir of life.
 Apparently, two expeditions were undertaken by Xu Fu, the court sorcerer, in order to seek the elixir of life.
 The first expedition returned c.
 210 BC because Xu Fu claimed that a giant sea creature was blocking his men's path.
 Archers were then sent to kill this monster when the expedition set out a second time, but it was never heard from again.
 However, "... asides in the Record of the Historian imply that its leader Xu Fu had returned to China long ago and was lurking somewhere near Langya, frittering away the expedition's impressive budget."

 In Chinese mythology, Fusang refers to a divine tree and an island which are both located in the East, from where the sun rises.
 A similar tree, known as the Ruomu (若木) exists in the west, and each morning, the sun was said to rise in Fusang and fall on Ruomu.
 According to Chinese legends, ten birds (typically ravens) lived in the tree, and because nine of the birds rested, the tenth bird would carry the Sun on its journey.
 This legend has similarities with the Chinese tale of the fictional hero Houyi, sometimes referred to as the Archer, who is credited with saving the world by shooting down nine of the suns when all ten suns simultaneously took to the air one day.
 Some scholars have identified the bronze trees which were found at the archaeological site Sanxingdui as these Fusang trees.

 Interpretations of Huishen's account

 Eastern Japan

 Japan was one of the interpretation place for Fusang.
 However, Huishen's report differentiates Fusang from the ancient Japanese kingdom of Wa, which has been tentatively located in the Kinki, Kyūshū, or it has been located on the Ryukyu Islands.

+For historical context, the earliest account of East Asian history referring to Japan as "Fusang" is found in an epitaph of a Paekche individual named Yegun (禰軍; 예군) created in 678.